meetecho/janus-gateway/README.md

 First of all, you can use `brew` to install most of the dependencies:

 	brew tap homebrew/boneyard
-	brew install jansson libnice openssl libusrsctp libmicrohttpd libwebsockets cmake rabbitmq-c sofia-sip opus libogg curl glib pkg-config gengetopt autoconf automake libtool
+	brew install jansson libnice openssl srtp libusrsctp libmicrohttpd libwebsockets cmake rabbitmq-c sofia-sip opus libogg curl glib pkg-config gengetopt autoconf automake libtool

-For what concerns `libsrtp`, which needs to be installed manually, just pass `/usr/local` as a prefix when configuring, and proceed as normal:
+For what concerns `libsrtp`, if not installed with `brew` by the command above, just pass `/usr/local` as a prefix when configuring as well as `PKG_CONFIG_PATH` to find `openssl` crypto libraries, and proceed as normal:

 	[..]
-	./configure --prefix=/usr/local
+	./configure --prefix=/usr/local PKG_CONFIG_PATH=/usr/local/opt/openssl/lib/pkgconfig
 	[..]

 Finally, you may need to provide a custom `prefix` and `PKG_CONFIG_PATH`